disanv03/paroles/README.md

 # Paroles

-Minimal CLI for grabing lyrics from `genius.com`
+Minimal CLI for fetching lyrics from `genius.com` on a terminal

 ## Installation